github/opensource.guide/getting-started/branding.md

 ## Avoiding name conflicts

 Make sure that your project’s name doesn’t infringe upon any trademarks.
 A company might ask you to take down your project later on, or even take legal action against you.
 It’s just not worth the risk.
-You can check for U.S. trademark conflicts [here](http://www.uspto.gov).
+You can check for U.S. trademark conflicts [here](http://www.uspto.gov/trademarks-application-process/search-trademark-database).
+If you’re at a company, this is one of the things your [legal team can help you with](./legal/#what-does-my-companys-legal-team-need-to-know).

 You’ll also want to look for open source projects with a similar name, especially if you share the same language or ecosystem.
 If your name overlaps with a popular existing project, you will confuse your audience and make it less likely that anyone will use what you’ve created.
 You can check for similar project names [here](http://ivantomic.com/projects/ospnc/).